urda/advent-of-code/docs/day_07.md

 expensive outcomes include aligning at position `1` (`41` fuel), position `3` (`39` fuel), or position `10` (`71` fuel).

-Determine the horizontal position that the crabs can align to using the leas fuel possible. **How much fuel must they spend to align to that position?**
+Determine the horizontal position that the crabs can align to using the least fuel possible. **How much fuel must they spend to align to that position?**